 Pathfinder's enhanced service takes a person-centred, strength-based approach, which focusses on neurodiversity, mental health, substance misuse and relationships.
 The service makes use of innovative resources such as a neurodiversity profiling tool, an app to encourage positive engagement and personalised budgets.

 A Strategic Needs Assessment conducted by Crest Advisory highlighted the 18-25 cohort as a key area of focus for the Serious Violence Prevention Programme.
 Over the past five years, violent offences have been shown to peak in the 26-35 cohort.
 This emphasises the need for investment in effective intervention techniques targeted towards the 18-25 cohort, which have been shown to reduce re-offending and the likelihood of committing more serious offences later.

-Therefore, in March 2023, with support from the Serious Violence Prevention Programme, Devon and Cornwall Police will launch an Enhanced Deferred Prosecution Service for the 18-25 year old and care-experienced cohort.
+In March 2023, with support from the Serious Violence Prevention Programme, Devon and Cornwall Police launched an Enhanced Deferred Prosecution Service for the 18-25 year old and care-experienced cohort.